LucasMa2025/DKI/README.md

 ## 📄 Related Papers

-This project is based on the paper "Dynamic KV Injection: Attention-Level Memory Augmentation for Large Language Models".
+This project is based on the paper "Dynamic KV Injection: An Attention-Level User Memory System for Large Language Models".

 ## 📄 License